jairocgr/datashot/README.md

 ## Restoring Snapshots

-After downloading the snapshot file to your local filesystem you can always restorit like a regular gziped plain _SQL_ dump file:
+You can use `datashot` to download and `restore` your snapshots:

-    gzip < path/to/quick.gz | mysql -h localhost myerp
+    php vendor/bin/datashot restore remote:quick --to dev --database myerp_dev

-But you can also use `datashot` to download and `restore` your snapshots:
+The command above will download the `quick` snapshot previously taken, restore the dump as `myerp_dev` schema at `dev` databaser server.

-  php vendor/bin/datashot restore remote:quick --to local --database myerp_dev
+You can always restore the snapshot like a regular gziped plain _SQL_ dump file:

-Than the command above will download the `quick` snapshot previously taken, restore to the `local` databaser server (must be configured first) and will name the restore schema as `myerp_dev`.
+    gunzip < path/to/quick.gz | mysql -h localhost myerp

 ## Hat Tipping